HackGT/docs/infrastructure/README.md

 ### Tests

-Every file that matches `/tests/Dockerfile` will spawn and run during testing.
+Every Dockerfile that matches `/tests/Dockerfile` will be built and ran during testing.
-If you test different sections of your app, say one is called `websocket`, you can test the websocket capabilities of your app by writing tests in `websocket/tests/` then making a container to run the tests in.
+For example: if you have a websocket component of your app in `<git root>/websockets` you can write tests for it and create a container to run them in `websockets/tests/`.
+By doing this you create a Dockerfile in `websockets/tests/Dockerfile`, which matches.

 ## The Event Repo